HGM-25A Titan I: Flight testing

-On 12 December 1959, the second attempt to launch a complete Titan (Missile C-2) took place at LC-16.
-One pad umbilical failed to detach at ignition, and an automatic shutoff signal terminated thrust before the missile could be released by the launcher mechanism.
-Ground crews quickly repaired the umbilical, and a second launch attempt was made two days later.
-However, the Titan exploded almost as soon as it was released by the launcher mechanism.
+At 1:11 PM EST on December 12, Missile C-3 launched from LC-16.
+The engines started, but the missile almost immediately disappeared in a fireball.
 The mishap was quickly traced to the Range Safety destruct charges on the first stage inadvertently going off.
-Martin technicians had moved the activator relay into a vibration-prone area during repair work on the missile, and testing confirmed that the shock from the pad hold-down bolts firing was enough to set off the relay.
-Because the RSO charges had spilled out the propellants and minimized mixing of them, the explosion was not as powerful as that of Titan B-5, and so damage to LC-16 was less extensive.
-The pad was repaired in only two months.
+Martin technicians had moved the activator relay into a vibration-prone area during repair work on the missile and testing confirmed that the shock from the pad hold-down bolts firing was enough to set off the relay.
+The pad was not as badly damaged as LC-19 had been from the B-5 mishap as C-3 had not actually lifted and it was repaired in only two months.